 Lecture Series in the Arts and Sciences

-The lecture series increases the quality of intellectual life at Lynchburg College and elevates the discussion of liberal arts issues by featuring relevant speakers throughout the academic year.
+The lecture series increases the quality of intellectual life at University of Lynchburg and elevates the discussion of liberal arts issues by featuring relevant speakers throughout the academic year.

 - John M. Turner Lecture Series: Lecture series in the humanities and social sciences.
 Past lecturers include: Dr. David Bevington, Phyllis Fay Horton Distinguished Service Professor in the Humanities at the University of Chicago; Richard K. Matthews, National Endowment for the Humanities (NEH) Distinguished Professor of Social Sciences and chair of the Department of Political Science at Lehigh University in Bethlehem, Pa.